 Do you love raw or roasted pumpkin seeds and want to be able to supply your family with more of your own homegrown healthy snacks?
-Then this "naked" hulless pumpkin is a perfect selection for a small home garden with its semi bush habit and 5-8 pound fruit.
-The slightly ribbed skin has dark green mottled strips layed over the orange skin.
-15 seeds.
+Then this “naked” hulless pumpkin is a perfect selection for a small home garden with its semi bush habit and 5-8lb fruit.
+Slightly ribbed skin has dark green mottled strips laid over the orange skin.
+15 seeds

 Indoors- Individual biodegradable peat/cowpots 1/2”-1” deep, 3-4 weeks before last frost with soil temperature 70 degrees.
 Transplant 36” apart after last frost without disturbing the roots

 Outdoors- 1/2”-1” deep after last frost, in warm soil at least 70 degrees.
 Sow a few seeds per space/hill with 24-36” between, providing the furthest spacing for the larger varieties